-With the insights and resources shared in this guide, you have what you need to think critically about what you're looking for in an MBA program, decide on a target school list, and begin to engage with them on why you're a good fit.
+With the insights and resources shared in this guide, you have what you need to think critically about what you're looking for in a full-time MBA program, decide on a target school list, and begin to engage with them on why you're a good fit.

 Now comes the fun part: the application process.
-In the next guide of our series, the MBA Application Guide for Working Professionals, we get right to the heart of the question you're asking yourself: "How do I get into one of my top choice programs?"
+In the next guide of our series, the Full-Time MBA Application Guide, we get right to the heart of the question you're asking yourself: "How do I get into one of my top choice programs?"